projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 ---------------------

 An MMIO range structure is defined below.
-As with PIO, it's the parameter needed to register a MMIO handler for a special MMIO range:
+As with PIO, it's the parameter needed to register an MMIO handler for a special MMIO range:

 .. code-block:: c